E. E. Brown

-Emma Elizabeth Brown (October 18, 1847 – ?), pen names B. E. E. and E. E. Brown, was an American author of prose, biographies, and poetry.
-She was also an artist.
+Emma Elizabeth Brown (October 18, 1847 – March 24, 1937), pen names B. E. E. and E. E. Brown, was an American author of prose, biographies, and poetry.
+She wrote for literary and religious magazines.
+Brown was also an artist.
+She exhibited watercolors in 1892.

 Early life and education

 Emma Elizabeth Brown was born in Concord, New Hampshire, October 18, 1847.
 She was the daughter of John Frost and Elizabeth (Evans) Brown.
 Her father had no sons, his brother Henry never married, and, her grandfather Brown having been an only son, Emma was the last of her line to bear the family name.
 As stated by the late Henry Brown, who was a genealogist, this family of Brown in New England was of German origin, and the early spelling of the name was Braun.

 Through her paternal grandmother, Mrs. Susannah Frost Brown, Emma traced her descent from Edmund Frost, Ruling Elder of the church in Cambridge, Massachusetts.
 Elder Frost, said to have been son of John Frost, of Ipswich, England, came over in the ship Great Hope in 1635, and was made freeman at Cambridge, March 3, 1630.
 He died in July 1672.
 In his will, which was probated in October following, he left bequests to his widow Reana (his second wife), each of his eight children, something to the new college (Harvard) then building at Cambridge, and to George Alcock, a student.